Christian1984/vfrmap-for-vr/README.md

 ## "The OpenAIP map layer doesn't work!"

 > If the rate limit of the global FSKneeboard openAIP API key gets exceeded, the openAIP server will refuse to serve more tiles.
-If you encounter this problem, please create and register your own API key as described [here](#command-line-arguments) under `--apikeyoaip`.
+If you encounter this problem, please create and register your own API key as described [here](#openaipnet).

 ## "I can't get it to work!
 What can I do?"